- Networking (UDP and TCP setup)

 - How to publish and play a live stream (MPEG-TS based encoder)

 - How to set up live streaming using a native RTP encoder with SDP file

-It is best to encode the video using a low bitrate, frame rate and low encoding complexity.
-For mobile streaming a total bitrate of between 64Kbps to 250Kbps is probably best.
+It's best to encode the video using a low bitrate, frame rate, and low encoding complexity.
+For mobile streaming, a total bitrate between 64Kbps and 250Kbps is best.
 Many mobile devices may not be able to handle a full 30 frames per second (fps).
-A frame rate of 15 - 24 fps may be best for mobile.
-It is best to encode to a lower H.264 complexity.
-Most mobile devices only support H.264 Baseline.
-Encoder complexity and level is discussed here.
+A frame rate between 15fps and 24fps may be best for mobile.
+It's best to encode to a lower H.264 complexity.
+Most mobile devices only support H.264 Baseline Profile.
+Encoder complexity and level are discussed in this Wikipedia article.

 Networking (UDP and TCP setup)

 It's best to open all UDP ports (0-65535) for RTSP/RTP streaming.
 On the incoming side, Wowza Media Server tries to use ports in the range 6970-9999.
 On the outgoing side, the port choice is made by the receiving device so it's best to open all ports to outgoing UDP traffic.
 Setting up UDP networking correctly is sometimes difficult and depends on your router and firewall configuration.
 If behind NAT (network address translation), it's important that all UDP ports are mapped to the server running Wowza Media Server.